dbcook/openrocket-database/README.md

 The 'match fore diameter' (the field name varies slightly) option in the parts selection dialogs is very useful for narrowing the giant list to potentially compatible parts.
-However, it is buggy and when choosing couplers or inner tubes it sometimes shows parts that are slightly too large to fit inside the outer tube.
+However, in 15.03 it is buggy and when choosing couplers or inner tubes it sometimes shows parts that are slightly too large to fit inside the outer tube.
 Verify your dimensions!

 ### Metal Tip Fiberglass Nose Cones